No findings posted on a large PR

 How to prevent it

-• Keep individual PRs under 1,500 changed lines when possible, and under 5,000 always.
+• Keep individual PRs under 1,500 changed lines when possible.
 This is good practice independent of ADO Pilot — large PRs are also harder for human reviewers and merge less cleanly.

 • Set a team policy on PR size.
 Many teams enforce a soft cap (e.g. "no PR over 2,000 lines without sign-off") via review culture rather than tooling.
 If your team would benefit from automation, ADO branch policies can require approver count or block on file count.